-2018 Stock Option Scheme
+Amended and Restated 2018 Stock Option Scheme

-In December 2018, our shareholders and board of directors approved the 2018 Stock Option Scheme, which we refer to as the 2018 Plan in this prospectus, to attract and retain the best available personnel, provide additional incentives to employees and directors, and promote the success of our business.
-The maximum aggregate number of ordinary shares that may be issued under 2018 Plan is 55,980,360 ordinary shares.
+In December 2018, our shareholders and board of directors approved the 2018 Stock Option Scheme to attract and retain the best available personnel, provide additional incentives to employees and directors, and promote the success of our business.
+In July 2019, our shareholders and board of directors adopted the Amended and Restated 2018 Stock Option Scheme, or 2018 Plan, which amends and restates the previously adopted 2018 Stock Option Scheme, pursuant to which we may grant awards to our directors, officers and employees.
+The maximum aggregate number of ordinary shares that may be issued under 2018 Plan is 40,147,720 ordinary shares.
 As of the date of this prospectus, options to purchase a total of 12,187,420 ordinary shares are outstanding under the 2018 Plan.